-- Size: 16-24 in (40-60 cm)
+- Size: 16-24 inches (40-60 cm)

-- Weight: 22-57 lb (10-26 kg)
+- Weight: 22-57 pounds (10-26 kg)

-Lifespan: 11-14 years
+- Lifespan: 11-14 years

-- Family: ideal with small children
+Ideal for families with small children

 Medium dogs are perfect for families with small children.
 Small and large dogs can be more difficult.
 Small children don’t yet have proper control of their muscles, so could end up hurting a small dog by accident.
 On the other hand, a large dog may be boisterous and accidentally knock over a child.